kevinsguides/wp-ko-youtube-embed/readme.md

 # KO YouTube Embed Plugin
-An open source YouTube embedder
+An open source YouTube embedder for WordPress.
+License: MIT
+@author Kevin Olson

 This is very much a work in progress.
 I created this to embed YouTube videos in WordPress posts using YouTube API.
 Specifically to be able to load shorts and playlists automatically with shortcodes.
+Might not work well, or at all, with block themes.

 I'm working on improving the performance and considering adding additional features.